mohamuhsin/grammer-checker/README.md

 Give the .join() method an argument of an empty space character (' ') to separate each array element with a space in the string.

 Place the .join() method invocation as an argument of a console.log() statement to log the final story to the console.

+ ### Counting Words

+**3** Now it’s time to start editing the story by manipulating the storyWords array.
+We want to be able to see the changes, so be sure your console.log() of the joined story is the last line of code in your editor.

+First, above the console.log() statement that uses the .join() method, create a variable named count that stores the number 0.

+Directly below count, use a .forEach() method to iterate over the storyWords array.
+As an argument of the forEach() method, create an empty function to be used as the callback function.

+While ES6 arrow syntax is recommended for the callback function, feel free to use any syntax you’re comfortable with.